 The Early Years Foundation Stage makes a crucial contribution to children's early development and learning.
-At St Paul's, we are very excited to offer excellent provision for your child's learning and development from the age of 2.
-We understand how critical your child's first experience of education is, and our committed, experienced and caring staff ensure that your child's earliest days at Nursery are rich and fulfilling for your child, right through to their completion of Reception, and moving into Year One.
+At Spalding St Paul's Primary School, we are very excited to offer excellent provision for your child's learning and development from the age of 3.
+We understand how critical your child's first experience of education is, and our committed, experienced and caring staff ensure that your child's earliest days at Pre-School are rich and fulfilling for your child, right through to their completion of Reception, and moving into Year One.

 We provide children across the Early Years with a stimulating, language rich environment and a variety of exciting teaching and learning experiences appropriate to their needs.
 The Foundation Stage helps your child develop essential skills such as speaking and listening, concentrating, perseverance and co-operating with others through a mix of teaching and child-initiated play.
 Adults carefully observe your child and see how they can enhance and extend your child's learning.